Find Where Your Content Is Being Shared on Social Media

 3.)
 You have two columns (I’m sure you’ll have a blast digging into both of those.)
 Under the “Who links the most” column, select a site you’re curious about.

 4.)
 Once in the stats for that site, you’ll see a list of one or more pages from your blog.
-Click one that you’d like to see stats on.
+Click something that you’d like to see stats on.
 (I selected realhousewife.org since the author is a friend of mine and I want to see where she linked to me.)

 5.)
 The next page will have a list of all the blog posts or pages on the person’s blog or website that link to your blog.
 Isn’t that awesome?